 Note: Depending upon the gate number, the wheelchair exchange location may vary depending on the boarding method and facilities available at your departure airport and LPA Gran Canaria airport.

-You must travel with a companion if you’re not self reliant.
-They need to assist you using the toilet, as cabin crew are not permitted to assist with the use of the toilet or to help lift passengers.
+You must travel with a companion if you’re not self-reliant.
+They need to assist you using the toilet, as cabin crew is not permitted to assist with the use of the toilet or to help lift passengers.
 Find out from your airline if they have a toilet with disabled access.
-Very few do but Easyjet have recently started to equip some of their new aircraft.
+Very few do but Easyjet has recently started to equip some of their new aircraft.